Posts may contain affiliate links that help enable me to continue to provide you with free recipes. Please see my Privacy Policy for further details.

 Instructions

 - Place the apple cider in a small pot and simmer over medium-low until it’s reduced to 1/2 cup. ~20-25 minutes.
+Remove from the heat, add in the butter, and stir until melted.
+Set aside to cool slightly. ~10 minutes.

-- In a bowl whisk together the flour, baking soda, baking powder, white and brown sugar, cinnamon, apple pie spice and salt.
+- Spray 2 large Donut Pans.
+In a bowl whisk together the flour, baking soda, baking powder, white and brown sugar, cinnamon, apple pie spice, and salt.
+In another bowl combine the buttermilk and egg until blended.
+Slowly add in the reduced cider stirring constantly.
+You don’t want scrambled eggs so slowly add it in.

-- Fill each Donut Pan well slightly over half-way up (closer to 3/4’s full).
-To make it easier put your batter in a squeeze bottle, cut the opening to a fatter hole and squeeze the batter in.
+- Fill each Donut Pan well slightly over halfway up (closer to 3/4’s full).
+To make it easier put your batter in a squeeze bottle, cut the opening to a fatter hole, and squeeze the batter in.

-- Allow to rest 1 minute in the pan and then gently turn out on to a cooling rack.
+- Bake for 9-12 minutes or until a toothpick comes out clean when inserted.
+Allow to rest for 1 minute in the pan and then gently turn out onto a cooling rack.

-- Once cooled in a bowl add the confectioners’ sugar, maple syrup, bourbon and cream.
+- Cool the donuts completely before glazing.
+Once cooled in a bowl add the confectioners’ sugar, maple syrup, bourbon, and cream.